virtual-labs/exp-liquid-viscosity-iitk/pedagogy/README.md

 <br>
-<b> Experiment Finding Viscosity of Liquid by Rotating Cylinder
+<b> Experiment: Finding Viscosity of Liquid by Rotating Cylinder
 Method  <a name="top"></a> <br>
 </p>